sfeir-open-source/sfeir-school-rxjs/exercises/0-Intro/README.md

-# Exercice 0
+# Exercise 0

-Exercice taken from advent of code 2019 day 1.
+Exercise taken from advent of code 2019 day 1.

 Fill the 3 following methods in code.ts: getModuleMasses/getRequiredFuel/getTotalRequiredFuel (see after)